EwkaF/Pokemania/readme.md

 ## Pokemania

-in progress...

-Basic data and pictures  about Pokemon.
+This app shows basic data about Pokemon and pictures .
 All the data are comes from https://pokeapi.co/

 The main purpose of this application was to work and study with Ajax and API.